Complete Guide to Trademark Registration in UAE

 1. UAE Trademark Search

 Prior to initiating the registration process, it's crucial to perform a thorough trademark search to verify that the proposed trademark is not already taken or infringing on existing trademarks.
-Engaging in a detailed trademark search in the UAE is a proactive step to prevent future legal complications.
+Engaging in a detailed trademark search in the UAE is a proactive step to circumvent future legal complications.

 2. Preparing the Application